1992 Hooters 500: Finish

-come off the track to pit before he was ready.
-It did not work, and Kulwicki pulled off the track at lap 310.
+On lap 301, with Kulwicki still leading, Andrews told him to come into the pits on lap 306.
+However, word was relayed to the team that they were close to clinching the five point bonus for most laps led.
+Kulwicki stayed out, but was forced into conserving his fuel; this enabled Elliott to make up a two-second gap, which put him neck and neck with the #7.
+Despite Elliott's pushing, Kulwicki was able to hold off on his pit stop until lap 310, surrendering the lead after having been on point for a total of 103 laps.

-As Kulwicki came into the pit, Tony Gibson stood waiting for his boss as he and Peter Jellen, the team's catch can man, would be the only two team members working on the car.
-The rest stood by just in case Kulwicki stalled again as he had earlier.
+Andrews called for half a can of gasoline to be put in the tank, and fuel man Tony Gibson and catch can man Peter Jellen stood in the pit stall waiting for their boss.
+The rest of the crew stood by just in case Kulwicki stalled again as he had earlier.
 After 3.4 seconds, Kulwicki took off and headed back onto the track.
-However, there was an issue with the fuel relay and Gibson was unsure he got enough gas into the tank.
+However, there was an issue with the fuel relay and Gibson could not be sure that he had gotten all of the fuel into the tank.

 Kulwicki, once back up to speed, was running third, trailing Elliott and Terry Labonte.
 Elliott had a chance to tie Kulwicki for most laps led, which would give them both the bonus; to do this, he would need to lead all of the remaining laps, which would give him a total of 103 and equal Kulwicki.
 Tim Brewer, the crew chief for the #11, decided to make the same call that Andrews did for Kulwicki and called for Elliott to come in on lap 314.
 The stop went off with no trouble, unlike Kulwicki's, and took the same 3.4 seconds.
 Brewer, though, had not been apprised of where the #94 was running on the track when he called Elliott in; Labonte was thus able to lead lap 315 and deny Elliott a chance at tying Kulwicki.
 He then came in to pit himself, giving Elliott the lead back with Kulwicki taking second.